-Results on the stability of MJLS are used to characterize the stability of linear dynamical systems where the estimated state is sent to the controller over a digital communication link whose state is described by a Markov process, as depicted in Fig. 1.
+Results on the stability of MJLS are used to characterize the stability of linear dynamical systems when the estimated state is sent to the controller over a digital communication link whose state is described by a Markov process, as depicted in Fig. 1.

 Fig. 1.
 Feedback loop model.
-The estimated state is quantized, encoded and sent to a decoder over a digital channel of state R_k that evolves according to a Markov process of discrete time step k.
+The estimated state is quantized, encoded and sent to a decoder over a digital channel of state R_k that evolves in time according to a Markov process.